American Diana Nyad gives up latest Cuba-U.S. swim attempt

 Waves and stiff winds derailed her first try in 1978, when she was at the peak of her swimming career.
 Three years before that she swam around Manhattan in under eight hours and, in 1979, she made the 102.5-mile crossing (165-km) from Bimini to Florida.

-Palfrey holds the record for the longest unassisted swim, 67.5 miles in the Cayman Islands last summer.
+Palfrey holds the record for the longest unassisted swim, 67.5 miles (109 km) in the Cayman Islands last summer.

-(This story is corrected with quote in fourth paragraph to read “this has been” instead of “that has been”)